hlung/Hearthstone-Deck-Builder/README.md

 - Come back to HSDeckBuilder
 - Click "Export to Hearthstone" button
 - Wait until done, don't move the mouse!
+- TIP: While exporting, you can press ESC to cancel

+## Possible Improvements
+- If normal and golden cards existst, golden cards should be able to be selected
+- List out cards that you don't have after export

 ## Special thanks
 - [Epix37/Hearthstone-Deck-Tracker](https://github.com/Epix37/Hearthstone-Deck-Tracker) - for the inspiration.
 One of its functionality is the same as this app, but unfortunately, I use _Mac_, not _Windows_.